Surrey Canal railway station: Funding doubt and promise

 It was announced in February 2009 that the line extension would be built but that funding for such a station might not be available.

 Lewisham Council agreed in principle in January 2010 to provide the missing funding to complete the station.
 Transport for London is committed to building the foundations for the station building and platforms to enable construction to take place readily should funding be found.
 In September 2010, the Department for Transport refused to provide £7 million for building the station as it would not provide good value for money.

 Renewal proposal

-In 2014, the developers, Renewal, working in partnership with TfL proposed a re-brand of the area to "New Bermondsey", the name of which was be used by the station and as the name for a whole new district of London.
+In 2014, the developers, Renewal, working in partnership with TfL proposed a re-brand of the area to "New Bermondsey", the name of which was to be used by the station and as the name for a whole new district of London.
 In 2015, TfL confirmed that the area of major development surrounding the station would be named "New Bermondsey" and that the station would have the same name, and in February 2015, Surrey Canal was renamed New Bermondsey and designated a Housing Zone by the GLA.
 In December 2015, Section 73 planning consent was granted.